tech-ticks/DreamNexus/README.md

 A work-in-progress ROM editor for Pokémon Mystery Dungeon: Rescue Team DX.

+To use this, you need a decrypted and extracted copy of the game.
+If your console has the update installed, you'll need the updated executable.

 ## Building

 This is in the early stages of development, so you'll need to import the [skyeditor NuGet feed](https://dev.azure.com/project-pokemon/Sky%20Editor/_packaging?_a=feed&feed=skyeditor%40Local):